-- Locate a wine from a country the couple would like to visit or have visited.
+- Locate wine from a country the couple would like to visit or have visited.

 - If the couple knows quite a bit about wines, try to find a collectible wine or a boutique wine to give as a gift.

-- Give a bottle of wine that has a custom, personalize label or that is an anniversary wine.
+- Give a bottle of wine that has a custom, personalized label, or that is an anniversary wine.

 Vintage wines can represent how a couple has become complete with one another through time.
 Look for a vintage wine that is from the year when the couple was wed.
 Wine-Searcher.com lets you search by year by putting the wedding year in the "vintage" box.
 The results show many wines.

 When we searched on our wedding year, 1963, we ended up with 382 wines to choose from.
 Clicking on a particular wine will give you a choice of merchants, and prices.

 Vintage Wines That Age Well

 - Some Champagnes and red wines will age for 20 years or so.

 - Cabernet Sauvignon can age and improve over 100 years.
-Once a bottle is opened, it needs to be drank the same day.
+Once a bottle is opened, it needs to consumed the same day.

 - A Vintage Port will not only last but may also improve in taste for 100 years.
 This type of wine needs to be stored correctly as being in a range of temperatures can destroy a bottle.
 Once opened, the wine needs to be consumed within seven days.